marciomat/reverse_engineering/hackthebox/bombsLanded/README.md

        ┌──< 0x080489c4      7e37           jle 0x80489fd
 </pre>

+> There are many different ways to achive the same goal here, but I wanted to keep as much as possible the same look and feel from the original structure

 So with these changes in place we removed all the protections in place.

 ## Reading the password from the user